astronomer/docs/learn/logging.md

 These filename formats can be reconfigured using `log_filename_template` in `airflow.cfg`.

-You can view the full default logging configuration under `DEFAULT_LOGGING_CONFIG` in the [Airflow source code](https://github.com/apache/airflow/blob/main/airflow/config_templates/airflow_local_settings.py).
+You can view the full default logging configuration under `DEFAULT_LOGGING_CONFIG` in the [Apache Airflow® source code](https://github.com/apache/airflow/blob/main/airflow/config_templates/airflow_local_settings.py).

 The Airflow UI shows logs using a `read()` method on task handlers that is not part of stdlib. `read()` checks for available logs and displays them in a predefined order: